Goal: The goal of the League of Women Voters is to empower citizens to shape better communities world wide.

 At the start, Effie Simmons wanted to leave the word “Women” out of the name of the organization.
 Many men supported the suffragists in the early days of the fight to pass the 19th Amendment, and men continued to be supportive of the LWV over the years.
 Although the name “Women Voters” was retained, the LWV invited men to join the organization in 1973, and their numbers continue to increase.
 Norman Turrill who spoke at the Portland 90th Anniversary Celebration, is the first man elected to the Board of Directors of the national LWV, although many men have served and are currently serving on local and state LWV boards.
-Currently, Mr. Turrill is the only LWV member from Oregon on the national LWV Board.
+Currently, Mr. Turrill is the President of the League of Women Voters of Oregon.

 LWV Story Continues Today and into the Future

 The Portland League’s Action Committee monitors issues of local concern including urban renewal development.
 The League also participates in community efforts to create and monitor a civilian oversight system for handling citizen complaints of police conduct.
+See our “Advocate” page.
 The League of Women Voters of Portland is one of more than 800 local Leagues in cities and towns all over the United States.

 The nonpartisan LWV never supports or opposes candidates or parties, but the LWV is political and sometimes takes stands on issues.
 These stands are based on positions which are the result of intensive study, discussion of the pros and cons, and, eventually, member consensus, all at the grassroots level.
 These positions are the basis for advocacy of the government at the national, state, and local levels.
 On the other hand, publications like the LWV Voters’ Guide are produced by its Education Fund and are strictly informative and impartial.

-As the organization celebrates its 90th anniversary, it has much to look back upon, but the work is not yet complete and there is much to look forward to.
+As the organization approaches its 100th anniversary, it has much to look back upon, but the work is not yet complete and there is much to look forward to.
 The LWV continues to work towards meaningful citizen participation in the government processes.
-League of Women Voters of Portland President, Betsy Pratt, says, “Because the need for civic education is as strong as ever, we are grateful for the volunteers and donors who make our work possible.”

 All are welcome to join the LWV and become part of this respected and effective organization.